CryptoPlankton/Vertcoin-Website-Testbed/content/vertcoin-for-businesses.en.md

 draft: false
 ---

-If you are a store owner, you can accept VTC in your store and help adoption of our currency.
+If you are a store owner, you can <a href="/accept-vertcoin/">accept</a> VTC in your store and help adoption of our currency.
 You can add yourself to this list by visiting us on <a href="https://discord.gg/vertcoin" target="blank">discord</a> or on the Vertcoin <a href="https://www.reddit.com/r/vertcoin/" target="blank">subreddit</a>.

 # Make fees your b!tch